andmoredev/andmoredev/content/blog/serverless-no-lambda.md

 > Bucket names are global, if someones account already has a
 > bucket named the same way this command will fail.*

 2\.
-SAM needs to build the artifacts that are going to be deployed..
+SAM needs to build the artifacts that are going to be deployed.
 This is done by running the following SAM command:
 ```bash
 sam build
 ```
 This creates a folder named .aws-sam that contains the built artifacts.

 3\.
-With the artifacts build SAM can deploy them to the cloud.
+With the artifacts built SAM can deploy them to the cloud.

 > *As of version v0.33.1 the sam cli introduced the capability to
 > deploy using a samconfig.toml file.
 You can have the sam cli